-Abuse of men is much more common than people think.
+Abuse of men and male victims of domestic abuse are much more common than people think.
 Here are some stories of men who have been in similar situations to you.

 When Darren called the Men’s Advice Line, the Advisor knew straight away that he was very upset.
 Darren said that his childhood friend had told him that he was experiencing domestic abuse, but he wasn’t sure.
 He said his girlfriend had never hit him, but that friends were worried that he was becoming increasingly isolated.
 He said she was his ‘first love’ and that he would do anything to make her happy.
 He would accept not seeing his friends as much as he used to, particularly the female friends that his girlfriend would go into a jealous rage about.
 He spoke of taking out credit cards to cover her debts as proof of his love for her.